 Top 10 eSignature Use Cases for Small Businesses

-As a small or medium-sized business owner or manager, you often wear multiple hats across functions and departments, including sales, marketing, HR, finance, legal, and procurement.
+As a small or medium-sized business owner or manager, you often wear multiple hats across functions and departments: sales, marketing, HR, finance, legal, procurement and more.

-Electronic signature technology offers a way to obtain signature authorizations remotely.
-Reduce risks, save resources, and create a better customer experience when capturing e-signatures on business agreements.
+That’s why DocuSign offers electronic signature software for small businesses that offers a way to obtain signature authorizations remotely.
+Using e-signature technology can reduce risks, save resources, and create a better customer experience when signing business agreements.

 Whether you’re looking for a good place to start or for additional use cases to increase your business efficiency, check out some powerful ways in which small businesses use DocuSign eSignature.